yuvalha96/BeSafeHackathon2025/README.md

-# queenb-summer-project-template-24
+# QueenB X AppsFlyer - BeSafe Hackathon 2025

 This project template is designed for junior deevlopers aimed at gaining hands-on experience in full-stack development.
-This project includes a Node.js server with Express, a React client, and MongoDB for the database, providing an opportunity to engage in frontend development, backend development, and API integration.
+This project includes a Node.js server with Express and a React client, providing an opportunity to engage in frontend development, backend development, and API integration.
 Specifically the template is a full-stack MERN application for managing a library of rubber ducks - but you can modify it and build a library application of your choice.

 **FORK THIS REPO** before starting the installations and settings.